 - Email Messages

-File Storage
+File Storage (Document-Based)

 - Attachments on records

-- Documents in the Documents tab
+- Documents tab uploads

 - Profile photos

-- Content uploaded to Salesforce CMS etc.
+- Salesforce CMS content

-Why This Matters
+Why This Distinction Matters

 The key point is that these two storage types have separate limits.
 A Salesforce org could be fine on data storage but maxed out on file storage or vice versa.